 And a browse around the collectibles shop, Just the Thing, is always worthwhile – there is just so much to see in the showroom and it’s packed with interesting objects.
 Always worth a visit, regardless of the weather.

 Whitehall Garden Centre is also located at Woodborough Yard and has an extensive range of gifts and homeware, gardening equipment and plants and a lovely, bright and airy café.

-When lunch beckons, then you have the choice of the café in Whitehall Garden Centre, or stop off for at JW Fine Foods eelicatessen or a short drive down the lane to Bottlesford will take you to The Seven Stars – a beautiful, quintessentially English, thatched pub which serves delicious food and local beers and a warm welcome.
+When lunch beckons, then you have the choice of the café in Whitehall Garden Centre, or stop off for at JW Fine Foods eelicatessen or a short walk or drive down the lane to Bottlesford will take you to The Seven Stars – a beautiful, quintessentially English, thatched pub which serves delicious food and local beers and a warm welcome.

 Let off steam at Crofton Beam Engines